splunk/observability-workshop/content/en/workshop-setup/1-swipe.md

 **SWiPE** will configure the following:

 - Create and invite users to the Org.
-Create a `.csv` file containing the e-mail addresses (one per line) **or** copy and paste e-mail addresses (one per line).
+  - Create a `.csv` file containing the e-mail addresses (one per line) **or** copy and paste e-mail addresses (one per line).
 - Create a team and add users to the team.
 - Create tokens for:
   - INGEST
   - API
   - RUM

-  - HEC URL
-  - HEC Token
+**SWiPE** will also provide a HEC Token and HEC URL for dedicated workshop Splunk Cloud environments.
+If you wish to use a different Splunk Cloud environment, you will need to provide a HEC Token and HEC URL for that environment in Splunk Show.

-  You will need to make a copy of these to provision the EC2 instances in Splunk Show.
+You will need to make a copy of the above to provision the workshop instances in Splunk Show.